Why Google Trends is one of the best product research & eCommerce tools

 (If you aren't familiar with Google Trends, get up-to-speed before jumping into this guide.)

-Whether we're a dropshipper looking for our first product, or an established brand researching the next addition to an existing catalog, Google Trends is invaluable to validate demand before spending thousands of dollars developing anything.
+So whether you're a dropshipper looking to sell your first product, or an established brand researching the next addition to an existing catalog, Google Trends is invaluable to find trending products and validate demand before spending thousands of dollars developing anything.

-In this guide, we'll imagine we're an apparel retailer deciding which product to add to our catalog.
-Since Google Trends is a search tool, the first decision we have to make is one we'll face again and again: Which keywords do we enter?
+For this guide, imagine you’re an apparel retailer deciding which product to add to your catalog.
+Since Google Trends is a search tool, the first decision you have to make is one you'll face again and again: Which keywords do you enter?

 Generating subcategories